chandlerjwang/aplsnippets/lambda/custom/aplsamples/commands/speakitem/speechfile/readme.md

 }
 ```

-In this case, the image of a cat is displayed while the audio file will be played.
+In this case, the `SpeakItem` command is executed on the `Image` component with `id equals introImage`, which results the image of a cat is displayed while the audio file is being played.

 ## Tips/Notes